arthurbolsoni/Purple-adblock/README.md

 # About The Project
 Adblock for the purple website using server side signature.

-There are two version, the old one in python3.8, I translated it in NodeJS to put it on the server.

-Please, help us to develop the extension ou report bugs.
+Please, help us to develop the extension donate and report bugs.
 [Discord](https://discord.gg/7MpUUDNxHx)

 # WARNING!

-No work withAlternate Player for Twitch.tv.
-I'm using https://proxy6.net/ a few times it turned off so we just need to wait, I'm open for another solution.

-This project has no intention of harming anyone.
-Anyway, use at your own risk.
+No work with Alternate Player for Twitch.tv, or another "twitch adblocker".
+But you can use generics ads blockers like "uBlock Origin".

 ## Installation

 Free proxy on Extension: [Firefox](https://addons.mozilla.org/pt-BR/firefox/addon/purpleadblock/) and [Google Chrome](https://chrome.google.com/webstore/detail/purple-adblock/lkgcfobnmghhbhgekffaadadhmeoindg).

 ## Development
-The project was built in python3.8 and NodeJS. <br>
-To run the server side you need a proxy + Client_ID of the purple site. <br>
-To run the client side you need to change the host on background.js.
+If you wanna build youself server, just run the nodejs server and change the host on background.js

 ## IF YOU WANT HELP ME WITH THE SERVER